sstsimulator/sst-macro/docs/manual/manual.md

 Even if you compile for MPI parallelism, the code can still be run in serial with the same configuration options.
 SST-macro will notice the total number of ranks is 1 and ignore any parallel options.
 When launched with multiple MPI ranks, SST-macro will automatically figure out how many partitions (MPI processes) you are using, partition the network topology into contiguous blocks, and start running in parallel.

-#### 2.3.2: Shared Memory Parallel<a name="subsec:parallelopt"></a>

-In order to run shared memory parallel, you must configure the simulator with the `--enable-multithread` flag.
+*Shared Memory Parallel* \label{subsec:parallelopt} In order to run shared memory parallel, you must configure the simulator with the `--enable-multithread` flag.
 Partitioning for threads is currently always done using block partitioning and there is no need to set an input parameter.
 Including the integer parameter `sst_nthread` specifies the number of threads to be used (per rank in MPI+pthreads mode) in the simulation.
 The following configuration options may provide better threaded performance.

 -   `--enable-spinlock` replaces pthread mutexes with spinlocks.
 Higher performance and recommended when supported.
 -   `--enable-cpu-affinity` causes SST-macro to pin threads to specific cpu cores.
 When enabled, SST-macro will require the